apache/mxnet/docs/install/windows_setup.md

 ## Install MXNet for Python

+These steps are required after building from source.
+If you already installed MXNet by using pip, you do not need to do these steps to use MXNet with Python.

 1. Install ```Python``` using windows installer available [here](https://www.python.org/downloads/release/python-2712/).
 2. Install ```Numpy``` using windows installer available [here](https://scipy.org/index.html).
 3. Next, we install Python package interface for MXNet.
 You can find the Python interface package for [MXNet on GitHub](https://github.com/dmlc/mxnet/tree/master/python/mxnet).